Office of eDiplomacy: History

-In 2002, Ambassador James Holmes started the eDiplomacy Task Force.
+Following the recommendations of a Blue Ribbon panel created in the aftermath of the 1998 East Africa Embassy bombing, in 2002, Ambassador James Holmes started the eDiplomacy Task Force.
 In 2003, the task force was reorganized into the Office of eDiplomacy.
 Currently, eDiplomacy falls under the Deputy Chief Information Officer for Business, Management, and Planning.

-David L. McCormick is the current Director, Tristram Perry is the Chief of eDiplomacy's Knowledge Leadership Division, Veronica Branch is Chief of the Customer Liaison Division, and the position of Division Chief of the Diplomatic Innovation Division is currently vacant.
+Ryan Gliha is the current Director, James Fennell is the Chief of eDiplomacy's Knowledge Leadership Division, and Christian Jones is Chief of the Diplomatic Innovation Division.

 Other previous eDiplomacy Directors at the U.S. Department of State include: